Brockhurst and Marlston House School

-Brockhurst and Marlston House School is a British independent and boarding preparatory school.
+Brockhurst & Marlston House School is a British independent and boarding preparatory school.
 It occupies Marlston House, a Grade II* listed Elizabethan style house situated in the hamlet of Marlston and the civil parish of Bucklebury in the English county of Berkshire.

 The house

 The house lies on a historic site, and the seat of a manor, being occupied by a house from the Elizabethan era.
 At one point the manor was held by Richard Wightwick, who co-founded Pembroke College of the University of Oxford.
 By 1855 the house was occupied by Henry Mill Bunbury, who had the house remodelled by Mr. W. Butterfield.

 The current Marlston House was built between 1895 and 1899 by Edward Burgess in the Elizabethan style to replace that remodelled house.
 It was built for George Palmer, who was one of the founders of the Huntley & Palmers biscuit factory, mayor of the nearby town of Reading, and Member of Parliament for Reading.
 After George Palmer died in 1897, the house was occupied by his son, George William Palmer, who was also mayor of, and Member of Parliament for, Reading.

 The house has been used as a school since 1945.
 It was designated a Grade II* listed building in 1983.